EmicoEcommerce/Magento2RobinHq/README.md

 Use the following command to process the message queue:
 `bin/magento queue:consumers:start EmicoRobinHq`

-You can configure this in a cronjob.
+You can configure this in a cronjob or preferably using supervisor.